ZonghaoLi777/githubTrending/README.md

 ## Css

+* 【2024-02-27】[datawhalechina / hugging-multi-agent](https://github.com/datawhalechina/hugging-multi-agent) - A tutorial to quickly help you understand the concept of agent and muti-agent and get started with coding development
+* 【2024-02-27】[Perseus333 / One-Fox](https://github.com/Perseus333/One-Fox) - A CSS for firefox and Floorp that provides a simple yet convenient single line UI
 * 【2024-02-25】[NewFuture / CV](https://github.com/NewFuture/CV) - A resume template written in Markdown,Yaml JSON auto generates github-pages website & PDF by Jekyll. 在线简历生成模板(超高兼容可导PDF)
 * 【2024-02-25】[AkashKobal / web-development](https://github.com/AkashKobal/web-development) - This repository enables learners to perform front-end full stack development, with emphasis on employability skills.
 The repository covers key technologies and architectures that enable the learners to design and implement front-end.
 On successful completion of this repository, the student shall be able to pursue a career in full-stack developement
 * 【2024-02-25】[creativetimofficial / blk-design-system-react](https://github.com/creativetimofficial/blk-design-system-react) - React version of BLK Design System: